movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

 validated child generations must fit the caller's view.
 Allocator-authorized reuse can evict an idle old generation, never an active reference.
 Aborted blocks are discarded; last-view teardown purges the cache after transactions.
+Per-filesystem pools reuse metadata-node storage and `MAXBSIZE` I/O scratch storage, with idle high-water marks of 64 and 16 objects respectively.
+These pools carry no cache identity and are destroyed after transaction/cache teardown.
 Inodes use a separate index by tree, inode, and snapshot-boundary identity, with publication and removal serialized by the node-cache mutex.